Huioqy/Voice-Recorder-for-Voiceprint-Testing/README.md

 ## Run the Voice Recorder Website

-Use Terminal (or cmd on Windows) and cd to the root path of this folder.
+Use Terminal (or Powershell on Windows 10) and cd to the root path of this folder.

         docker-compose up